 24v Electric Brake Magnet

-24v Electric brake magnet for 24vdc braking systems has arrived.
-Recommended replacement 12v magnets in cases where low voltages exist.
+24v electric brake magnet for 24vdc braking systems has arrived.
+Recommended replacement of 12v magnets in cases where low voltages exist.

-The innovation of the 24vdc electric brake magnet overcomes problems with 12vdc tandem electric braking system worldwide.
+The innovation of the 24vdc electric brake magnet overcomes problems with 12vdc tandem electric braking systems worldwide.

 - Test the braking power wire on the car side of your trailer plug.
 It should be 12v or more.

-- If 12v or less, run the car so the alternator is feeding the electrical system and replicate actual driving conditions.
-This will boost voltage supply.
+- If 12v or less, run the car, so the alternator feeds the electrical system and replicates actual driving conditions.
+This will boost the voltage supply.

 - Test the voltage at the 1st and last magnet in the trailer wiring loom.